nick42d/youtui/README.md

 ![image](https://github.com/nick42d/youtui/assets/133559267/bd2ec37b-1a78-490f-b313-694145bb4854)
 ### Configuration
 - Configuration is set in the `config.toml` file in the local youtui config directory (e.g `~/.config/youtui/` on Linux).
-- *Please note*, `config.toml` format is unstable and may change in future.
+- **Please note**, `config.toml` format is unstable and may change in future.
-- Example `config.toml`s have been provided in the `./youtui/config/` directory.
+- Example `config.toml`s have been provided in the `youtui/config/` directory in the project.
 - The default option for searching music is to use browser authentication, To change this to oauth authentication, add `auth_type = "OAuth"`.
 - The default option for downloading music is to use the inbuilt native downloader.
 This can be changed to [yt-dlp](https://github.com/yt-dlp/yt-dlp) by adding `downloader_type = "YtDlp"`.
 - The command used to run `yt-dlp` can be supplied as `yt_dlp_command = "`_command_`"`.